 Tips For Ordering at Carrabba’s

 Carrabba’s was founded by two Sicilian guys from Texas, so the menu features a lot of Italian-inspired dishes with a bit of a southern flare.
-They love to offer discounted prices to draw in customers, such as their pizza and wine Wednesday where you can get a wood-fired pizza for $9.99, ten dollars off any bottle of wine, and a glass of sangria for five dollars.
+This makes it tricky to find a good low-carb dish, but it can be done.

 Lowest Carb Dishes